One of the looming questions that men usually pose is whether to shave before or after a shower.

 Which is better – shaving in the morning or at night?

 The answer to this actually depends on what you think can benefit you the most.
 Note, however, that morning and an evening shave have their individual benefits.
 A morning shave would be better for facial hair that is thick and tends to grow fast.
-The reason is that it can prevent you from having the 5 o’clock shadow that may grow on the face overnight.
+The reason is that it can prevent you from having the 5 o’clock shadow that may grow on your face overnight.
 Shaving in the morning will also let you follow a precisely timed routine early during the day.

 The evening shave is also beneficial.
 One reason is that it provides you with more time for shaving, leading to a cleaner and better result.
 It frees you from getting pressured by a schedule, which gives you the chance to focus and pay attention to detail.
 Moreover, it gives your freshly shaven skin enough time to restore and rest, so you can rest assured that you will wake up with a lower risk of redness and irritation.